What Is Carcinoid Syndrome?

 Carcinoid tumors usually grow in your stomach and intestines, but you can also get them in your lungs, pancreas, or rarely, testicles or ovaries.
 If you have carcinoid syndrome, it usually means that your cancer has spread to another area, most often your lungs or liver.

-Although there's no cure for carcinoid tumors, treatments can help you live longer and better.
+Although often there’s no cure for carcinoid tumors, treatments can help you live longer and better.
+(Sometimes it can be surgically removed and cured if found early.)
 You can also take steps to relieve the symptoms of carcinoid syndrome and feel more comfortable.

 You have control over decisions about your treatment and your life.
 Find people you can talk to about your plans, your fears, and your feelings.
 Ask your doctor about support groups, where you can meet people who understand what you're going through.